Ōtāhuhu (electorate)

-Ōtāhuhu, previously named Otahuhu, will be a future parliamentary electorate in the Next New Zealand general election.
+Ōtāhuhu, previously named Otahuhu, will be a future parliamentary electorate in the 2026 New Zealand general election.
 The electorate previously existed as an electorate in the southern suburbs of the city of Auckland, from 1938 to 1963, and then from 1972 to 1984.

 Population centres

 The 1931 New Zealand census had been cancelled due to the Great Depression, so the 1937 electoral redistribution had to take ten years of population growth into account.
 The increasing population imbalance between the North and South Islands had slowed, and only one electorate seat was transferred from south to north.
 Five electorates were abolished, one former electorate was re-established, and four electorates were created for the first time, including Otahuhu.